 You can reclaim huge blocks of time — and keep your work area organized in the process — by going paperless whenever possible.

-One sure-fire way to add a little organization to your work life is to unsubscribe to the all the emails that make it through your spam filter.
+One sure-fire way to add a little organization to your work life is to unsubscribe to all the emails that make it through your spam filter.

 Take a few seconds to unsubscribe as the emails roll in.
 Then delete the messages for good and pat yourself on the back for taking another small step toward total organization.